apache/samza/README.md

 Before you can run a Samza application, you need to build a package for it.
 This package is what YARN uses to deploy your apps on the grid.

-NOTE: if you are building from the latest branch of hello-samza project, make sure that you run the following step from your local Samza project first:
+_NOTE_: if you are building from the latest branch of hello-samza project, make sure that you run the following step from your local Samza project first:

 ```
 git clone https://github.com/apache/samza.git